Royal Commission for Al-Ula: Development

-On April 10, 2018, an agreement of cooperation was signed between Saudi Arabia and France to develop the site and transform it to a cultural site with the purpose to open the site to the regional and international visitors. the major components of the agreement were associated with the cultural, heritage, natural, tourism, human and economic development of Al-'Ula and including preservation and planning of the archaeological and architectural heritage.
+On April 10, 2018, an agreement of cooperation was signed between Saudi Arabia and France to develop the site and transform it to a cultural site with the purpose to open the site to the regional and international visitors. the major components of the agreement were associated with the cultural, heritage, natural, tourism, human and economic development of al-Ula and including preservation and planning of the archaeological and architectural heritage.
+Part of the developments is the plan to open a 22.4 km long touristic tramline by 2030.

 Scholarship Program

 The RCU organizes a scholarship program where many Saudi students are sent to different universities in USA, UK, France and Australia.
 Under this scholarship, students study subjects related to the areas of hospitality, tourism, agriculture, archaeology and heritage.
 In 2019, 156 students, preparing for bachelor, master or PhD, are enrolled in the program that aims at enabling Saudi youth in general and residents of Ula in particular to work in the flourishing area.

-The Royal Commission for Al-'Ula has concluded a partnership agreement with Ferrandi-Paris School to provide cooking training courses to chefs of ALUla.
+The Royal Commission for al-Ula has concluded a partnership agreement with Ferrandi-Paris School to provide cooking training courses to chefs of AlUla.
 The trained chefs will then work during Tantourah Winter Festival to serve guests.